Visit Dr Ruth Kelly's profile on the York Research Database to:

-Ruth Kelly is a lecturer in human rights, based at the Centre for Applied Human Rights.
-She is also on the board of Elect Her - a multi-partisan organisation working to motivate, support and equip women in all their diversity to stand for political office in Britain.
+Ruth Kelly is a lecturer in human rights, based in Politics and the Centre for Applied Human Rights.
+She convenes the Human Rights Workshop – an interdisciplinary space for thinking creatively, critically and politically about rights – and is a member of the advisory board of York’s Equality, Diversity and Inclusion Research Centre.
+She is currently Dean of Postgraduate Taught Students in the Department of Politics and International Relations.
+She also serves as Chair of the Board of Elect Her - a multi-partisan organisation working to motivate, support and equip women in all their diversity to stand for political office in Britain.

-Ruth’s research is on cultural politics, human rights and social justice – looking at how inventive storytelling and other familiar cultural practices can help activists reimagine justice and negotiate citizenship.
-Since 2016 she has been working with artists and activists from Bangladesh and Uganda to explore the links between visual and performance art, activism, and the political imagination.
-During that time she has also supported programmes of peer-learning for human rights leaders and activists at risk.
+Ruth’s research is on cultural politics, citizenship practices and political theory.
+Since 2016 she has been working with artists and activists from Bangladesh and Uganda to explore the links between storytelling and the arts, activism, and the political imagination.
+This has included work on the ethics of North-South research collaborations, in the context of epistemic injustice and colonial legacies.
+During that time she has also supported programmes of peer-learning for human rights leaders and activists at risk, and research on sustaining activism over time.

 She has previously served as Chair of the Electoral Reform Society, and worked with ActionAid, Oxfam, UNDP and the European Commission.

-She also has interests in the political cultures of human rights and development work, the politics of language, and religious practice and human rights.
+She also has interests in the ethics of North-South research collaborations, the political cultures of human rights and development work, the politics of language, and religious practice and human rights.

 Ruth is interested in supervising doctoral projects in any of these areas and has a particular interest in working with candidates with previous experience of working in the human rights, social justice and international development sectors.